 There are two other types of visas which SRAS cannot help you obtain:

 Work visas apply only to those arriving in Russia to work under a legal contract.
 You must also have a work permit to legally work in Russia, though there are some exceptions for unpaid internships under a student visa.
+More about working in Russia.

-Personal visas can be obtained from family or friends in Russia, but if you or they have not had past experience in doing this, the process is highly discouraged as it is complicated, slow, involves lengthy background checks, and will require that the individual also personally register you in an apartment they own, etc.
+Personal visas can be obtained from family or friends in Russia, but if you or they have not had past experience in doing this, the process is highly discouraged as it is complicated, slow, often involves lengthy background checks, and will require that the individual also personally register you in an apartment they own, etc.

 Apply for the Visa